vedro-universe/vedro-docs/docs/tutorial/api/chapter4-interfaces.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
 import TableOfContents from './TableOfContents';
+import Link from '@site/src/components/Link';

 # Chapter 4 — Interfaces

 <TableOfContents current="chapter4" />

-Before we dive further into writing more of the tests for our [Chat API](https://chat-api-tutorial.vedro.io/docs), let's pause and take some time to refine our existing tests.
+Before we dive further into writing more of the tests for our <Link to="https://chat-api-tutorial.vedro.io/docs">Chat API</Link>, let's pause and take some time to refine our existing tests.
 A few minor tweaks and improvements can go a long way in creating maintainable and efficient test code.

 ## Config

 Firstly, let's focus on the `API_URL` currently repeated across various files.
 Rather than hardcoding the URL into every file, we can consolidate it into a single central configuration file.

-The [cabina](https://pypi.org/project/cabina/) library is an excellent tool for managing configurations.
+The <Link to="https://pypi.org/project/cabina/">cabina</Link> library is an excellent tool for managing configurations.
 It's used by Vedro for framework and plugin configurations, so it is readily available without the need for additional installations.

 Let's move our `API_URL` to a separate configuration file:

 <TemplateScenario block={configApiUrl} />

-This change creates a [single source of truth](https://en.wikipedia.org/wiki/Single_source_of_truth) for our API URL.
+This change creates a <Link to="https://en.wikipedia.org/wiki/Single_source_of_truth">single source of truth</Link> for our API URL.
 If we need to change the URL in the future, we just have to update it in this configuration file.

 Here's how we can utilize it in our code: